 Our study results serves as a basis for large scale future trials that should incorporate the limitations of this study in order to further facilitate and validate the importance of video observational skills in our clinical settings.
 The procedure provides a gradual learning curve that improves the clinical performance of the residents as shown by the results, it provides flexibility to both the residents and supervisors and this freedom helps in providing a focused approach towards the desired clinical outcomes.
 Since most of the ophthalmic setups in the tertiary care units are equipped with video recording devices this approach can be easily incorporated into our system with minimal investment and minimal learning curve.

 CONCLUSION

 Video Observation of Procedural Skills (VOPS) is effective in improving surgical skills of ophthalmology residents.
+Conflict of interest: Nil

-Author's contribution: HAK & UM designed this study, all data was collected by HMB & MAH, statistical analysis and counselling of the patients were done by Dr Ateeq-ur-Rehman.
+Author's contribution: HAK & UM designed this study HMB & MAH collected data, AR: statistical analysis, counselling of patients